nilsojc/multicloud2/README.md

 This is part of the second project of the challenge/bootcamp!

-In this project we will be
+In this project we will be setting up our front end and backend for the E-commerce website called Cloudmart, where we will be building a docker image for both ends, which we will be pushing to the container repository in AWS, in order to manage them and deploy them with a Kubernetes Cluster, which will oversee our applications.

 <h2>Environments and Technologies Used</h2>